rjs-7399/netflix_data_analysis/learnings.md

   - These steps will work for any DBT project:
     - Add any package dependencies to packages.yml
     - Add any project dependencies to dependencies.yml
+- So we created packages.yml.
+Whenever we run this it will go in the dbt_utils package.
+- It will go in dbt_packages/dbt_utils and it will install all the requirements for the DBT package.
+-